-Information Required on a Food Stamp Application Form
+Learn About the Food Stamp Application Form

-How to Apply for Food Stamps for Your Household
+Learn About Applying for Food Stamps for Your Household

 Before sending in a food stamps application, it is important to understand what qualifies as a household.
 You can apply for senior food assistance for everyone in your household at the same time if the household meets SNAP eligibility requirements.
 Individuals who live in the same home, buy meals together and share food are considered a “household” for a SNAP application.
 There can be more than one household in a single home.
 For example, if you live under the same roof with other people who buy groceries separately and only use their own food when preparing meals, this would also qualify as a household.